Begster/first-project/RobsChangelogTemplateGuide.md

   - A good way to recognize developers by name

 - Release Notes:
-  - Primary audience are product user - internal or external
+  - Primary audience are product users - internal or external
   - Content is succinct and concise
   - Written by product manager or marketing
   - Focus is on describing how new changes will improve user experience